pvillega/playground/docs/Rust fancy libs.md

 - [creusot](https://github.com/xldenis/creusot) is a tool for deductive verification of Rust code.
 It allows you to annotate your code with specifications, invariants and assertions and then check them formally, returning a proof your code satisfies its specification.
+- [chalk](https://github.com/rust-lang/chalk) a prolog-like solver that allows you to query the type system